 Tracheostomy for Obstructive Sleep Apnea

 Discusses tracheostomy to treat obstructive sleep apnea (OSA).
-This surgery is done only for severe OSA.
-Explains that permanent opening in windpipe is created.
-Discusses possible complications, including lung infection, trouble talking, or scar tissue.
+It's done only for severe OSA.
+Explains that a permanent opening in windpipe is created.
+Discusses possible complications, including lung infection, trouble talking, and scar tissue.

 Explains surgery to take out tonsils because of strep throat infections or tonsillitis.
 Gives info on what to expect after surgery, such as sore throat.
 Explains how child may feel and act after surgery.
 Also includes info on risks.

 Facial Problems, Noninjury

 Briefly discusses causes of facial problems, including skin conditions and infections, and health conditions with facial symptoms.
 Offers interactive tool to help decide when to seek care.
 Also offers home treatment tips.

 Discusses tonsillitis.
 Covers symptoms like sore throat and swollen lymph nodes.
 Includes causes like the bacteria that cause strep throat.
 Discusses home treatment, nonprescription pain medicines, surgery to remove tonsils (tonsillectomy).

 Sinusitis: Should I Take Antibiotics?